-You should recheck the links prior to sending your follow ups in case they have updated the links without contacting you.
+You should recheck the links prior to sending your follow-ups in case they have updated the links without contacting you.
 If your link has been added, you should send a thank you email.
 This may also help to build contacts for potential partnerships later on.

 Broken Link Technique: Conclusion

-This is a great way to get yourself some white hat backlinks.
+This is a great way to get some white hat backlinks.
 As you’ll be targeting websites with broken links which are relevant to your own site there’s a good chance that they will be swapped out with your own links.
 It’s a time-consuming technique, but getting a couple of high-quality links from these sites could really give your own site a boost.

 METHOD 2: THE SKYSCRAPER TECHNIQUE

-The skyscraper technique works in a similar way to the broken link method.
+The skyscraper technique for building links works in a similar way to the broken link method.
 The main difference is that the links targeted here aren’t broken.
 So you need to be able to convince the site owner that the content they’re currently linking to is inferior to similar content on your website, encouraging them to update their link to your site.

 Why would they change the link?